-Slice onion into 1/4" slices using mandoline.
+- Slice onion into 1/4" slices using mandoline.
 Separate onion pieces and place into large bowl.
-Add buttermilk and rest in fridge for one hour
+Add buttermilk, and rest in fridge

-Add flour, onion powder, garlic powder, paprika, cayenne pepper and chili powder into plate and mix well to combine
+- Add flour, onion powder, garlic powder, paprika, cayenne pepper, and chili powder into container.

-Using tongs or a fork, transfer onions in batches into flour mixture.
-Toss well to combine.
-Tap off excess flour and transfer to a clean plate.
+- Using tongs or a fork, transfer onions in batches into flour mixture.
+Cover with lid, and shake vigorously.
+Transfer seasoned onions to a plate

-Heat oil in large fry pan.
-Test the oil with a small piece of onion.
-When onion immediately begins to bubble and raises to the surface, the oil is hot enough
+- Add enough oil for a 1/2" depth and heat in large fry pan.
+Test the oil with a small piece of onion: when onion immediately begins to bubble and raises to the surface, the oil is hot enough

-Watch carefully, as onions will only take about 2 minutes to cook.
-Remove onions as they finish, and lay on paper towels to drain.
+- Watch carefully, as onions will only take about 2 minutes to cook.
+Transfer cooked onions to paper towels to drain.
 Immediately sprinkle with sea salt